Dynopllot/Secure-login-system/README.md

 ## Security Notes
 - For local development, VPN/proxy detection may block localhost.
 Adjust as needed.
-- All error/block messages are shown in the cyber-themed login box.
+- All error/block messages are shown in the login box.

 ## License
 MIT